Found us from search engine?

 Time: 40 minutes

-The foundation of writing a blog post is research.
+The foundation of writing a good blog post is research.
 You should be doing a minimum of 40 minutes of research per post.
 SEOPressor prides itself on creating research-backed, scientific, and data-oriented articles that give you real, actionable takeaways.

 We do that using a thorough research process.
 This goes two ways – directed and undirected.